monix/monix.io/_tut/docs/3x/reactive/observable.md

 //=> 1
 ```

-## Sending elements to Observable
+## Sending elements to an Observable

-There are several options to feed `Observable` with elements from other part of the application.
+There are several options to feed an `Observable` with elements from another part of an application.

 ### Observable.create

 `Observable.create` is a builder for creating an `Observable` from sources which can't be back-pressured.
-It takes a `f: Subscriber.Sync[A] => Cancelable`. `Subscriber.Sync` is an `Observer` with built-in `Scheduler` which doesn't have
+It takes a `f: Subscriber.Sync[A] => Cancelable`. `Subscriber.Sync` is an `Observer` with a built-in `Scheduler` which
-to worry about back-pressure contract so it is safe to use even for inexperienced `Observable` users.
+doesn't have to worry about the back-pressure contract, which makes it safe to use even for inexperienced `Observable` users.
 An `Observable` which is returned by the method will receive all elements which were sent to the `Subscriber`.
-Since they could be sent concurrently, it buffers elements when busy, according to specified `OverflowStrategy`.
+Since they could be sent concurrently, it buffers the elements when busy, according to the specified `OverflowStrategy`.
-`Cancelable` can contain special logic in case the subscription is canceled.
+`Cancelable` can contain special logic in case the subscription is canceled:

 ```tut:silent
 import monix.eval.Task